paularmstrong/build-tracker/docs/docs/guides/contributing.md

 ## Dev environment

-To run the development environment, some shortcuts are provided in the `package.json` scripts:
+To run the development environment, first, run `yarn build` to prebuild some static sources.
+Once that is done you can run one of the pre-configured test/dev environments:

 - `yarn dev` Run the server and application in a hot-reloadable environment using pre-seeded builds on the filesystem
 - `yarn dev:large` This is the same as `yarn:dev`, but with a larger dataset.
 More builds and many more artifacts in each.
-- `yarn dev:maria` Run the server using a local MariaDB instance
+- `yarn dev:maria` Run the server using a local MariaDB instance (see [plugins](#mariadb) for more requirements)
-- `yarn dev:postgres` Run the server using a local Postgres instance
+- `yarn dev:postgres` Run the server using a local Postgres instance (see [plugins](#postgres) for more requirements)

 ## Code integrity